 - 1 whole turkey

-- 8 tablespoons melted butter (Based on a 20 pound turkey.
-Scale down for a smaller bird.)
+- 8 tablespoons melted butter (Based on a 20 pound bird.
+Scale down if yours is smaller.)

 - ¼ cup turkey rub (try this All-Purpose Seasoning or use your favorite poultry rub.
-Based on a 20 pound turkey.
-Scale down for a smaller bird.)
+Based on a 20 pound bird.
+Scale down if yours is smaller.)

 - 1 pound fresh aromatics (whole herbs, spices, fruit and vegetables.
-See Stuffing a Turkey in post for recommendations.)
+See How to stuff in post for recommendations.)

 Instructions